vi-k/cancelable_future/README.md

 ```

 You can choose not to wait for code execution to complete and return a value
-(such as `null`) or throw an exception before the code executes, giving the
+(such as `null`) or throw an exception before code execution, for example by
-illusion of canceling an asynchronous operation.
-But the specified code will
+adding `timeout`, thus creating the illusion of canceling an asynchronous
-continue working although nobody will need its result anymore.
-It will still
+operation.
+But the specified code will continue working although nobody will
-continue to go to the network, parse JSON, save values to the storage and
+need its result anymore.
+It will still continue to go to the network, parse
-create other side-effects.
-And the developer will be surprised by unexpected
+JSON, save values to the storage and create other side-effects.
+And the
-behavior of his program or the fact that the application slows down for some
+developer will be surprised by unexpected behavior of his program or the fact
-reason.
+that the application slows down for some reason.

 The important conclusion from all of this is that `Future` is atomic and cannot
 be canceled from the outside.
 This is a fundamental architectural decision of